NationalSecurityAgency/ghidra/GhidraDocs/GhidraClass/Debugger/B1-RemoteTargets.md

 #### I can't find the Python packages to install

-These should be located in the Ghidra installation.
+You may need to build them using the instructions above.
+The dependencies are included in the Ghidra installation, but perhaps something has gone missing.
-Search for files ending in `.whl`.
+Search for files ending in `.whl` or `.tar.gz`; they should be located in `pypkg/dist` in various modules.
-Alternatively, you can build the packages from source.
-The source is included with Ghidra.
 If you are able to do local debugging with Ghidra and `gdb`, then the source is definitely present and functioning.
+To (re-)build the packages from source:

 ```bash
 python3 -m pip install build